Is Modi-Trump Houston rally an endorsement of India's Kashmir policy? | DW | 22.09.2019

 "The US sees India as a major player in world affairs and wants it on its side," the expert said.

-Kashmiri-American groups plan to protest against Modi and Kashmir lockdown outside of Houston's NRG Stadium.
+Kashmiri-American groups plan to protest against Modi and the Kashmir lockdown outside of Houston's NRG Stadium.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.